 Las Fotos Project

-The mission of Las Fotos Project is to elevate the voices of teenage girls through photography and mentorship, inspiring them to use cameras to explore their identity, advocate for their community, and create their future career.
+Las Fotos Project’s mission is to elevate the voices of teenage girls from communities of color through photography and mentoring, empowering them to channel their creativity for the benefit of themselves, their community, and future careers.

 In which areas of Los Angeles will you be directly working?

 What is the problem that you are seeking to address?